-Stream big data in real time with Spark and integrate any data source, from Kafka to Twitter.
+In this Spark Streaming course you will learn how to Stream big data in real time with Spark and integrate any data source, from Kafka to Twitter.

 Nothing static, all in motion.

-Your probably know by now: Spark is the most popular computing engine for big data, the most maintained, and with a proven track record of performance.
+You probably know by now: Spark is the most popular computing engine for big data, the most maintained, and with a proven track record of performance.
 It's 100 times faster than the old MapReduce paradigm, and can easily be extended with machine learning and streaming capabilities, and much more.